ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

-This `conda list` command lists all the Python packages installed in the default virtual environment named `base`.
-The complete list is as follows:
+This `conda list` command lists all the Python packages installed within the default virtual environment named `base`.
+A virtual environment is an isolated workspace for a software project.

+A Python package is a collection of Python code organized in a standard way.
+Python packages extend Python's functionality.
+For example, the [scikit-learn](https://pypi.org/project/scikit-learn/) package is used for creating machine learning models.
+All packages can be found in [Python Package Index](https://pypi.org/project/jupyterlab/), the official repository for Python packages.

+For most of our lessons, we will be writing programs using the `base` virtual environment.
+We will learn to create new virtual environments when we learn to use packages like [pandas](https://pypi.org/project/pandas/) not found in the `base` virtual environment.

+Within the `base` virtual environment, the complete list of installed packages is shown below, including Python (version 3.13.5), conda, pip and all other packages that Python, conda and pip depend on and also a small number of other useful packages (according to the [Anaconda guide](https://www.anaconda.com/docs/getting-started/miniconda/main))

 ```
 Name                        Version          Build               Channel